Donor Profile

 On November 3, 2023, the Italian Council of the Ministries approved the decree that defined the governance and the scope of the four-year Mattei Plan.

-The Mattei Plan will aim to strengthen collaborative initiatives between Italy and African states to identify, define, and implement initiatives in the following areas:
+The Mattei Plan aims to strengthen collaborative initiatives between Italy and African states to identify, define, and implement initiatives in the following areas:

 • International cooperation;